 Actually, I’m unsure of what edition it is but, I know there are probably at least this many times I’ve been exposed to Publix’s evilness since 1966.
 I know the first time my mother uttered, “We’re never moving back to New Jersey,” was during our first shopping trip to Publix.

 Conversely, the first time she uttered, “That’s it, we are moving back to New Jersey,” was after an encounter with a Florida cockroach, aka, the Florida state bird.
 It’s a myth that the Florida state bird is the mosquito.
 That honor belongs to Minnesota.
 Think Land of 10,000 (or is it 100,000?)
 Lakes and you will know why.
+Visit Minnesota and you will feel why.
 Lots of skeeters there.

 Publix is evil because I went to the store for cat food-the kind my employer no longer sells-Rachel Ray hard crunchies.
 We sell the Rachel Ray DOG food but, not the cat kind.
 It’s clearly feline discrimination.
 That’s ok because cats are secretly plotting to overtake the world and we will have to bend to their wishes.